Cultivating compassion

 I still need a program

-A former husband was my “qualifier” for 12 Step recovery.
+I still need a program A former husband was my “qualifier” for 12 Step recovery.
 When he first attempted sobriety, I was very excited to attend Alcoholics Anonymous meetings with him, but soon learned that there was a program for friends and families of alcoholics.
-“The dynamics of alcohol addiction were all over my childhood….
-I absorbed fears and…
+In fact I was told, unceremoniously, “You need to go…

 My atheist Higher Power